1) Understand the 4Cs of Diamond Quality

 - Diamond Carat refers to a diamond’s weight.
 Generally speaking, the higher the carat weight, the more expensive the stone.
 Two diamonds of equal carat weight, however, can have very different quality and price when the other three Cs are considered.

 No matter how beautiful a diamond may look you simply cannot see its true quality.
-The 4Cs of diamond quality will provide you with the information you need to know the diamond’s actual quality.
+Knowing more about the 4Cs of diamond quality will help you learn how to buy a diamond.
+The 4Cs provide you with the information you need to know the diamond’s actual quality.

 2) Choose a jeweler as you would choose a doctor